Extending to the complex line Dulac's corner maps of non-degenerate planar singularities: Introduction

 The case of the saddle-node is richer.
-In~\cite{MarTey} we prove that Theorem~\ref{thm:incompress} holds in that case.
-When the saddle-node is not divergent (\emph{i.e. }it admits two separatrices) it can be brought in the form~$\left(\condX\right)$ and the Dulac map admits an integral representation as in Theorem~\ref{thm:dulac}~(2)
+In~\cite{MarTey} we prove that the Incompressibility~Theorem holds in that case too.
+When the saddle-node is not divergent (\emph{i.e. }it admits two separatrices) it can be brought in the form~$\left(\condX\right)$ and the Dulac map admits an integral representation as in Proximity~Theorem~(1)

 where $\left(k,\mu\right)\in\ww N_{>0}\times\ww C$ is the formal invariant of the saddle-node and $\mathcal{D}_{\mu x^{k}}$ is the Dulac map for the normal form which can be explicitly computed: